wp-plugins/scancircle/readme.txt

 == Frequently Asked Questions ==
-= How can I change the styling of the scan button or the text? = See http://www.scancircle.com/forum/showthread.php?tid=50 (login required)
+= How can I change the styling of the scan button or the text? = See http://www.scancircle.com/forum/showthread.php?tid=50 (login required) = Can I use the shortcuts in a template? =
+Yes, but you need the do_shortcut function as in: <?php echo do_shortcode('[scancircle ...]'); ?>
+= Can I user the [phpvar] shortcut in Contact Form 7 = No, to include URL parameters in a contact form (CF7), use the [Contact Form 7 Dynamic Text Extension](http://wordpress.org/plugins/contact-form-7-dynamic-text-extension) plugin

 == Screenshots ==
 1. None yet

 == Changelog ==
+= 1.23 =
+* `category` option added to indicate the purpose of the scan page and/or reference code, entered data will be prepended to the reference code (separated by a colon)

 = 1.20 =
 * `inputs` option added to support multiple input fields (names separated by semicolon), entered data will be joined (separated by semicolons)
 * `validation` option added to check input field for required data, e-mail address, phone number, any regular expression or using a custom function